Our Chile is Lemitar Chile. It is grown in the Middle Rio Grande Region. About 90 miles North of Hatch, New Mexico.

 Is it ready to eat?

 Almost.
 We freeze the Chile with skin on.
 This helps protect the "meat" of the pepper.
 After thawing simply take the skin off, it almost falls off, cut off the stem and remove seeds.
 Then it's ready to put on a steak or burger or dice it and use it in your favorite recipes.

-What is the difference between
+What is the difference between Green, Red & Pintado?

 Green Chile is picked at the beginning of the harvest.
 Pintado Chile, also know as Christmas Chile is picked in the middle of the harvest, when the Chile is starting to turn color, it will have some Red.
-Red Chile is picked at the end of the harvest.
-Harvested Red right off the vine.
+Red Chile is picked at the end of the harvest right off the vine.
 Fresh!
 You can let Green Chile set and it will turn Red however it would not be Fresh.
 Red has a sweeter taste.
 The color has no effect on heat levels.